Kushal-kothari/yml/README.md

 A Yggdrasil server built with Erlang.

-To run, just:
+To run, just choose any Port number and your IPv6 Yggdrasil address:
 ```
 1> c(erlang_yggdrasil).
 2> erlang_yggdrasil:start_server(12321,"Your Yggdrasil address").
 ```

+# Requirements

-Before using this you need to have [Yggdrasil](https://yggdrasil-network.github.io/installation.html) and Erlang installed.
+Before using this you need to have [Yggdrasil](https://yggdrasil-network.github.io/installation.html) installed.